EmmaPeders1/IT2810-Project4/README.md

 The unit tests have been created using Jest and React's testing library.
 For example does the unit test GameCard.test.tsx render a GameCard component using mockdata and checks wheter or not the mockdata is displayed in the rendered card.
 Further it tests that the expand button in the card works and that information is both shown and hidden again when pressing the expand button.
 The unit test Header.test.tsx makes use of a snapshot to check that the Header component is rendered as expected.

 The end-to-end test is implemented using Cypress.
+The test mimics a user's journey through the application.
+This is done through testing all the main functionality (see above), except visiting the *About*-page.

 In testing the user interface and responsive design, the group has used the device emaluation in the web browser to simulate the application on different phone screens (vertically and horizontally) and ordinary PCs (big screen) as well as IPads (medium screen).